juxor/afaq/markdown/secI4.md

 corporate structure.

-While anarchists are aware of the _"isolation paradox"_ (see [section B.6](secB6.html)) this does not mean that they think the commune should make decisions **for** people on what they were to consume.
+While anarchists are aware of the _"isolation paradox"_ (see [section B.6](secB6.html)) this does not mean that we think the commune should make decisions **for** people on what they are to consume.
 That would be a prison.
 No, all anarchists agree that is up to the individual to determine their own needs and for the collectives they join to determine social requirements like parks, infrastructure improvements and so on.
 However, social anarchists think